towavephone/kostasbariotis.com/blog/Node.js面试入门/index.md

  *     the super constructor lacks a prototype.
  */
 exports.inherits = function(ctor, superCtor) {
   if (ctor === undefined || ctor === null)
+    throw new TypeError(
-    throw new TypeError('The constructor to "inherits" must not be ' + 'null or undefined');
+      'The constructor to "inherits" must not be ' + "null or undefined" );

   if (superCtor === undefined || superCtor === null)
+    throw new TypeError(
-    throw new TypeError('The super constructor to "inherits" must not ' + 'be null or undefined');
+      'The super constructor to "inherits" must not ' + "be null or undefined" );

   if (superCtor.prototype === undefined)
+    throw new TypeError(
-    throw new TypeError('The super constructor to "inherits" must ' + 'have a prototype');
+      'The super constructor to "inherits" must ' + "have a prototype" );

   ctor.super_ = superCtor;
   Object.setPrototypeOf(ctor.prototype, superCtor.prototype);